 What happened to women emancipation in Italy after the war?

 On the 1st of February 1945, Italian women finally had voting rights.
 In the same year, women voted for the first time in the national administrative elections.
 The first, nationwide occasion when Italian women exercised their right to vote was the 1946 Referendum to choose between Republic and Monarchy.

 When, on the first of January 1948, the Italian Republic’s Constitution was enforced, women finally were guaranteed equality. at least formally.

 The ’50s and the ’60s: years of change

+In 1951, Angela Cigolani became the first Italian woman to be part of the Government and, famously, the Legge Merlin, which outlawed brothels, was enforced in 1958.
 In 1959, the Women Italian Police Corp was created.
-Only two years later, in 1961, Italian women were allowed to become diplomats and judges.
+Only two years later, Italian women were allowed to become diplomats and judges.

+So being the 1960s, an age of cultural and social upheaval.
+But Italy remained on the sidelines of the great global protests.
 In Italy, the first modern feminist groups were a result of the 1968’s student movement.

-The ’70s: when great reforms were finally obtained
+The ’70s: the decade of great reforms

 In 1981, one of the most obsolete and disturbing tenets of Italy’s family law was finally abolished: we are talking about the delitto d’onore, or honor killing.